 In some arenas, politics and regulations are becoming players in making demands for greater board diversity.
 Boards should also look for diversity within their board chairs and CEOs.

 Nominating committees may consider adding an infinite number of skills, abilities and characteristics to their board preferences.
-Following are some popular ideas:
+Use this skills matrix to better identify the skills that you need to fill current or future board vacancies.

 The issue of board directors serving on multiple boards is another board composition issue where the trends are changing.
 In past years, no one much considered how many boards a director served on.
 With new demands and pressures, best practices suggest that board directors should serve on no more than five boards.